Crunchy, sweet and zippy, this non-mayo Colorful Carrot Salad Recipe will be your new healthy, family-favorite summer side dish!

 - 6 whole colorful carrots purchased from Trader Joes

 Peel and finely slice carrots, using a mandoline slicer.
 Place into a large bowl.
 Add in almonds, scallions, and parsley.
 Set aside.

-In a small bowl, whisk together dijon mustard, vinegar, sugar, oil and salt & pepper.
+In a small bowl, whisk together dijon mustard, vinegar, sugar, oil, and salt & pepper.
 Pour over salad ingredients and toss to coat.
-Serve immediately or store in refrigerator for up to 3 hours.
+Serve immediately or store in the refrigerator for up to 3 hours.

 If you'd like to make this in advance and store chilled for longer than 3 hours, omit the almonds and then toss once ready to serve.